resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 **Answer 3**

     C. A server can have multiple security groups, and if anyone of them allows a port, then that port is allowed.

+> (check this answer)

 To recap: in this lesson we learnt about terminals and how to use one to connect to a running system using ssh, and then how to update the software on the Ubuntu based system using the package manager.